Hawks vs. Kings Prediction & Picks - December 29

 - Computer Predicted Total: 240.2

-- The Hawks have covered less often than the Kings this year, recording an ATS record of 7-23-0, compared to the 15-14-0 mark of the Kings.

-- Sacramento covers the spread when it is a 0.5-point underdog or more 71.4% of the time.
-That's more often than Atlanta covers as a favorite of 0.5 or more (14.3%).
+- Sacramento covers the spread when it is a 1.5-point favorite or more 45.5% of the time.
+That's more often than Atlanta covers as an underdog of 1.5 or more (31.2%).

+- Sacramento and its opponents have eclipsed the point total 55.2% of the time this season (16 out of 29).
+That's less often than Atlanta and its opponents have (19 out of 30).

+- As a moneyline underdog this year, the Hawks are 5-10, while the Kings are 13-9 as moneyline favorites.

 Put your picks to the test and bet on the Hawks with BetMGM Sportsbook.